 Opening hours: Engyoji is open 8:30-18:00 but this may vary slightly depending on season.

-If you’ve traveled in Japan, add a comment below telling about the highlight(s) of your trip!
-And please share this article on social media!
-The image below is formatted for Pinterest.
+If you’ve traveled in Japan, add a comment below telling about the highlight(s) of your trip.
+And please share this article on social media: the image below perfect for Pinterest.